Skip to content

 0 to 6 months post-incorporation.
 Apply for the cloud trifecta and AI labs.
 Mid-tier SaaS programs in parallel.
 This is the highest-leverage window because you have legitimate "early-stage" status and the credit caps haven't been touched.

 6 to 18 months.
 Reapply for upgrades to the higher tiers as you raise.
-AWS Activate Plus ($100k) and Microsoft Founders Hub top tier ($150k) become available after a priced round.
+AWS Activate's Portfolio tier (up to $200k) and Microsoft Founders Hub's top tier ($150k) become easier to unlock once you have a priced round and an accelerator or VC referral to point to.

 18 to 36 months.
 Final window.
-Most programs have an "under 5 years old" or "under $X ARR" ceiling.
+Most programs have an "under 5 years old" or "under $X ARR (annual recurring revenue)" ceiling.
 Get what's left before you age out.
 The full eligibility matrix is at startup-offers/stage.

 Common mistakes that disqualify you